nrrb/noaa-gsod-data-munging/README.md

 source ~/.venv/bin/activate
 ```

-You can install csvkit at the system level:
+You can alternately install csvkit at the system level:

 ```
 sudo pip install csvkit